tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 You'll encounter four primary machine categories to select from:

-- **General-purpose:** Offers the best balance between price and performance, making it suitable for a wide range of workloads.
+- **General Purpose:** Offers the best balance between price and performance, making it suitable for a wide range of workloads.
 It provides a cost-effective solution without compromising efficiency.

 - **Compute-optimized:** Delivers the highest performance per core on Compute Engine, specifically designed for compute-intensive tasks.
 It excels in scenarios that require substantial computational power, ensuring faster processing and reduced execution times.